QuestNetwork/qd-messages-ts/README.md

 We have chosen Angular/Electron as an example environment because we believe it offers the best accessibility for developers coming from any other language/framework.
 It is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.

-We're planning to become for messaging what [Atom](https://atom.io) is for writing code.

 Full IRC & Matrix integration is planned as well.

 [qDesk](https://github.com/QuestNetwork/qDesk) works in the browser, as an Electron on Windows, Mac and Linux and Android using Cordova.